Jessica Mendoza hired as Mets adviser but keeps ESPN job

 NEW YORK (AP) — Jessica Mendoza was hired as a baseball operations adviser for the New York Mets on Tuesday while remaining a broadcaster for ESPN's "Sunday Night Baseball," part of an increasing number of television commentators who also work for teams.

-She will be involved in player evaluation, roster construction, technological advancement and health and performance, the team said.
+She will be involved in player evaluation, roster construction, technological advancement and health and performance, the Mets said.

 Mendoza, a member of the U.S. Olympic softball team in 2004 and 2008, did not address any potential conflict of interest — working for a team while simultaneously commentating on all clubs.